ncsa/Delta_doc/docs/source/user_guide/running_jobs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 To run an X11 based application on a compute node in an interactive session, the use of the ``--x11`` switch with ``srun`` is needed.
 For example, to run a single core job that uses 1G of memory with X11 (in this case an xterm) do the following.
-(Replace ``account_name`` with one of your available accounts; these will be listed under 'Project' when you run the ``accounts`` command.)
+(Replace ``account_name`` with one of your available accounts; these are listed under 'Project' when you run the ``accounts`` command.)

 .. code-block::